infobloxopen/atlas-app-toolkit/README.md

 }
 ```

-With `gw.DefaultProtoErrorHandler` enabled JSON response will look like:
+With `gateway.DefaultProtoErrorHandler` enabled JSON response will look like:
 ```json
 {
   "error": {